wells-wood-research/galloway-jg-hairpin-self-assembly-2020/README.md

 # Running the Scripts

 The code is provided in two Jupyter Notebooks which perform the analysis and create plots for the 1hr and 24hr data.
-To recreate this analysis you can setup exact same Python environment used to perform this analysis using the `conda_environment.yml` file and the [Anaconda Python distribution](https://www.anaconda.com/products/individual).
+To recreate this analysis you can setup the exact same Python environment used to perform this analysis using the `conda_environment.yml` file and the [Anaconda Python distribution](https://www.anaconda.com/products/individual).
 For details of how to do that, see [this guide](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).